A No-Code Introduction to Describing Data

 110 9 81

-If we calculate the squared deviation for all people in the NHANES data frame, and then average the squared differences for all participants, we get 302 — this is the variance for SBO in our sample.
+If we calculate the squared deviation for all people in the NHANES data frame, and then average the squared differences for all participants, we get ~302 — this is the variance for SBP in the NHANES study.

 So we have the calculated variance, but what does this number represent?
 You might find the variance a bit puzzling because it’s not on the same scale as your original data.
 This is due to squaring the differences before averaging them.
 How can we make better sense of this?